 - Fast track projects with multiple work packages

 - Multiple prime contracts

 - Integrated project delivery

-View the meeting recording.
+View the meeting recording on YouTube.
 Here are some highlights of the discussion.

 Owner Written Conditions of Contract